Tuition and Fees

 Many scholarships are renewable for additional years provided students meet specific requirements.
 Students should refer to the web for renewal requirements and for a full scholarship listing.

-The Herman L. Donovan Fellowship for Older Adults program allows Kentucky residents 65 years of age or older to pursue credit-bearing coursework at NKU for a degree or for personal enrichment without payment of application fees or tuition.
+The Herman L. Donovan Fellowship for Older Adults program allows Kentucky residents 65 years of age or older to pursue credit-bearing coursework at NKU for a degree or for personal enrichment without payment of the following fees: application/confirmation/orientation, tuition, campus recreation or course fees.
 Donovan scholars are responsible for books, supplies, course fees, parking, and applicable taxes.
 Noncredit courses are not included in this benefit.
 Upon applying for admission, students must submit proof of age.
 The tuition award is posted to the student’s account by the Office of Student Financial Assistance.
 Prospective Donovan scholars should follow the requirements and due dates for freshmen or transfer students, depending upon whether they are just beginning their college career or have transfer credit.

 Financial Aid Eligibility